 If you have been charged with theft of service or any other criminal offense for committing dining and dashing in Texas, it is in your best interests to speak with a criminal defense lawyer before it is too late.

 While dining and dashing may seem harmless, you can face serious criminal penalties for refusing to pay for the services you received.
-Consult with our criminal lawyers at The Law Office of Brett H. Pritchard to discuss your options.
-Call (254) 220-4225.
+Consult with our criminal lawyers at the Law Office of Brett H. Pritchard to discuss your options.
+Contact us online or call us at (254) 781-4222.